icopy-site/awesome/docs/awesome/awesome-php.md

 * [PHP Weekly](http://www.phpweekly.com/archive.html) - A weekly PHP newsletter.
 * [Securing PHP](https://www.securingphp.com/) - A newsletter about PHP security and library recommendations.
 * [Seven PHP](https://7php.com/) - A website that interviews members of the PHP community.
-* [PHP Annotated Monthly](https://blog.jetbrains.com/phpstorm/category/php-annotated-monthly/) - A monthly digest of PHP news.

-### Other Websites
-*Useful websites related to web development.*

-* [Atlassian Git Tutorials](https://www.atlassian.com/git) - A series of Git tutorials.
-* [Learning Linux](https://linuxjourney.com/) - A website for learning Linux.
-* [Semantic Versioning](https://semver.org/) - A website explaining semantic versioning.
-* [Servers for Hackers](https://serversforhackers.com/) - A newsletter about server management.
-* [The Open Web Application Security Project (OWASP)](https://owasp.org/) - An open software security community.

 ### PHP Books
 *Fantastic PHP-related books.*

+* [Domain-Driven Design in PHP](https://leanpub.com/ddd-in-php) - Real examples written in PHP showcasing DDD Architectural Styles.
 * [Functional Programming in PHP](https://www.functionalphp.com/) - This book will show you how to leverage these new PHP5.3+ features by understanding functional programming principles
 * [Grumpy PHPUnit](https://leanpub.com/grumpy-phpunit) - A book about unit testing with PHPUnit by Chris Hartjes.
 * [Mastering Object-Orientated PHP](https://www.brandonsavage.net/) - A book about object-orientated PHP by Brandon Savage.
-* [Modern PHP New Features and Good Practices](https://shop.oreilly.com/product/0636920033868.do) - A book about new PHP features and best practices by Josh Lockhart.
+* [Modern PHP New Features and Good Practices](https://www.oreilly.com/library/view/~/9781491905173/) - A book about new PHP features and best practices by Josh Lockhart.
 * [Modernizing Legacy Applications in PHP](https://leanpub.com/mlaphp) - A book about modernizing legacy PHP applications by Paul M. Jones.
 * [PHP 7 Upgrade Guide](https://leanpub.com/php7) - An ebook covering all of the features and changes in PHP 7 by Colin O'Dell.
 * [PHP Pandas](https://daylerees.com/php-pandas/) - A book about learning to write PHP by Dayle Rees.